quasiquoting/knot/knot.md

 Unlike some other literate programming tools, we don't weave documentation together.
-So the first thing we need to do is divide up an input string into `code chunks`.
+So the first thing we need to do is divide up an input string into `code sections`.

-We're going to need a few utility functions for collecting the code chunks.
+We're going to need a few utility functions for collecting the code sections.
 These `collect` functions will all return a two-tuple of the collected text and the rest of the input, i.e. `{"foo", "bar baz buzz"}`.

 #### collect_to_eol

 Splits the input up until the next line break.
+This will be used in operations on single lines.

 ###### functions
 ```erlang